anna328p/lipusona/_content/_lessons/02-words.md

 ### Definitions

 Words are usually defined as only one part of speech: as a noun, a verb, or an adjective.
-However, nearly any content word can be used as a noun!
+However, nearly any content word can be used as any part of speech!
+Here, I'm using "toki" as a noun.

 > ni li toki.
 > This is a language.